 The world desperately needs an honest discussion about Islam, starting with an unfettered dialogue on the Koran, if we are to allay the fear of the other and foster a trust in the other that is sadly lacking and a reason to fear that the worst is yet to come.

 Not a New Idea

 The first Muslim in space was Prince ibn 'Abd al-'Aziz Al Sa'ud of Saudi Arabia.
 But, it was not until the first Malaysian, Sheikh Muszaphar Shukor, was scheduled to blast into space aboard a Russian rocket in October 2007, on his way to the International Space Station, serious questions as to how Sheikh Muszaphar Shukor was going to perform the mandatory five daily prayers had to be answered.

 One hundred and fifty Islamic scholars, scientists, and astronauts were brought together and arrived at a consensus as to what was practical and desirable under the circumstances.
 The Malaysian Ulema (scholars of the Faith e.g. Islamic scholars) dared to look at the Koran in a new light, the light from a sun that rises and sets every 90 minutes.

-That was a good start, but if we are to put an end to the carnage in the name of God and stop what Sam Harris calls the draining of the light, the discourse needs to be as profound as the Islamic philosophers of a bygone age were tellingly brave enough to initiate.
+That was a good start, but if we are to put an end to the carnage in the name of God and stop what Sam Harris calls the draining of the light, the discourse needs to be as profound as that of the Islamic philosophers of a bygone age were tellingly brave enough to initiate.

 Between the 8th and 10th century, when Islam was in its infancy, there emerged an Islamic school of thought largely influence by Plato and Aristotle and which became known as Mu’tazilism or Philosophy of Rationalism or simply Islamic Philosophy.